mcneill-h/ninemensmorris/README.md

 </p>

-# What is this algorithm?
+# What is this minimax algorithm?
 This project is a C++ implementation of a Minimax AI for Nine Men's Morris (Mills board game), capable of evaluating board positions and calculating the best move up to 2-3 moves ahead.
 It is designed to work on Arduino microcontrollers and the online simulator Tinkercad.

 We were two people to work on this project, our goal was to build a physical version of the Nine Men's Morris board game, where an Al could play against a human user.
 The system relied on a circuit, linked to Arduino microcontrollers, designed to detect moves via dozens of electromagnetic sensors, and a self-made minimax algorithm to create the AI.
 After the player makes a move, the algorithm would then evaluate the positiona and respond to it with another move.
 We would use the small screen to display the response.